The change journey

 1. Make sure everyone is on the same page

-Clear communication and engagement with employees are vital, as they are the ones who will be impacted by change.
-Keeping them informed, being understanding about their concerns, and providing support and training should be a priority.
-Similarly, demonstrating care for teams in this way can lead to more employee buy-in and improvements to company culture, such as increased flexibility, preparedness and agility.
+Clear communication and engagement with employees are vital, as they are the ones who will be impacted by the change.
+Keeping them informed on deadlines, responsibilities, skills development needs and having 360 feedback loops will manage expectations and improve acceptance.
+Demonstrating care for teams by capturing how new processes will work and what they need to have to embrace the change can lead to more employee buy-in and improvements to company culture, such as increased flexibility, preparedness and agility.

 Change is an inevitable part of business life.
 In order that it’s kept positive, businesses need to demystify what it means for employees.
 Through communication, clarity and effective change management, decision-makers can ensure their business delivers ‘change for good’.